microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/PutRelativeFile.rst

 Required response properties
 ----------------------------

-The following properties must be present in all PutRelativeFile responses:
+The following properties must be present in all |operation| responses:

 Name
-    The **string** name of the newly created file without a path. **This is a required value in all PutRelativeFile responses.**
+    The **string** name of the newly created file without a path.

 Url
     A **string** URI of the form ``http://server/<...>/wopi*/files/(file_id)?access_token=(access token)``, of the newly created file on the host.
 This URL is the :term:`WOPISrc` for the new file with an :term:`access token` appended.
     Or, stated differently, it is the URL to the host's :ref:`Files endpoint` for the new file, along with an :term:`access token`.
 A :method:`GET` request to this URL will invoke the :ref:`CheckFileInfo` operation.
-    **This is a required value in all PutRelativeFile responses.**

 Optional response properties
 ----------------------------